courtneydate/energy-track/README.md

 -Location data
 -Tariff data

-Model will be run using python
+Model will be run using python and TensorFlow

+Stored in GitHub Repository energy-track